Feb 13, 2018 (Last updated: Mar 28, 2018)

 Workshop proposals can be submitted via our online submission system within the deadline.
 An automatic confirmation email will be sent to the registered email with a special workshop ID.
 Organizers are allowed to edit their proposals before the submission deadline.
 Valid workshop submissions will be reflected online within 48 hours.

-Interested workshop organizers shall review the below evaluation criteria and the various session formats carefully before submitting a proposal.
+Interested workshop organizers should review the below evaluation criteria and the various session formats carefully before submitting a proposal.
+The final 2018 themes are available HERE.
 Some successful workshop proposals examples are provided for reference.

 Below are some of the examples of possible sessions, workshop organizers are welcome to suggest new ideas.